Corey Bailey

 together by shellac.
 The mixture of ingredients was generally a closely guarded

 secret held by the various record companies.
-Be very, very careful when
+Be very, very careful when handling

-these old discs, know the ingredients of any wet solution you plan to use.
+discs, know the ingredients of any wet solution you plan to use.

 Alcohol based solutions, for example, will damage this type of disc.